ZS6TVB/wavelogger/README.md

 `sudo apt update && sudo apt upgrade -y && sudo apt -y install python3-smbus git`

 ## Installation on a Raspberry Pi
-Installation is extremely simple.
+Installation is simple.
 There is only one Python3 script named `wavelogger.py`.
 To install the script, copy or downoad it to a directory on your Raspberry Pi or clone it from this git repository.

 To clone the script to your Raspberry Pi using git, run the following commands in a terminal on your Raspberry Pi: